Langley Steinert: Education

-Business career
+Career

 Early career

-After graduating from business school, Steinert spent three years from 1991 until 1994 as a product manager at the now defunct Lotus Software.
+After graduating from business school, Steinert spent three years from 1991 until 1994 as a product manager at the now defunct Lotus Development.
 After his stay at Lotus, he later spent three years at Papyrus and then spent another two years at Viaweb, joining as the fifth employee of the company.
 Steinert then became a partner at the venture capital company Flagship Pioneering (then Flagship Ventures), where he then met Stephen Kaufer, who he would later co-found Tripadvisor with.

 Tripadvisor

 Steinert along with Kaufer, raised US$4.5 million from family and friends to later found their company Tripadvisor, a company that utilizes user-generated reviews for places such as Hotels, Museums and Restaurants, in February 2000.
-In an interview with Inc., Steinert stated that "this became bigger than I'd envisioned" when asked about his success at Tripadvisor.
 He later stepped down as chairman of the company in February 2006 to found his new company CarGurus.

 CarGurus

 Steinert founded the company CarGurus, a company that assists users in comparing local listings for used and new cars, and contacting sellers, in January 2006.
-Steinert served as CEO of the company until 2021, when he stepped down, replacing him with Jason Trevisan.
+Steinert served as CEO of the company until 2021, when he stepped down and was replaced with former CFO of the company, Jason Trevisan.

 ApartmentAdvisor

-Along with Josh Arnold and Oliver Chrzan, he founded the company ApartmentAdvisor, which is based on finding "apartments that offer the best value for the money", in 2021.
+In 2021, along with Josh Arnold and Oliver Chrzan, Steinert founded the company ApartmentAdvisor, a search website that helps users find apartment rentals.